KOYASAN, JAPAN, 2021

 would bring.
 So, I set off into the unknown to fill a void in my own space, to discover what lies hidden behind the framework of what we all cling to in our society.
 What began as a yearning for adventure and exploration evolved into a spiritual journey, taking me around the globe and back to the very root of humanity.

-I roamed the earth for ten years, back and forth between four continents, in search of something intangible.
+I roamed the earth for twelve years, off the grid, back and forth between four continents, in search of something intangible.
 I lived out of Jeeps and improvised tents, and spent days on end traveling by foot or in dugout canoes to some of the most remote and inhospitable corners of the planet.
 I followed the rhythm of nature and the movement of the tribes through extreme landscapes and unpredictable climates.
 My days had no plan, no schedule, no routine, except that which nature imposed on me for eating and sleeping.

-At times the heat was suffocating and the rains torrential.
-At other times the cold was numbing and the winds punishing.
+At times the heat was suffocating, and the rains torrential.
+At other times the cold was numbing, and the winds punishing.
 Once, our canoe capsized during a storm, and all of my film and thousands of dollars worth of photo gear were swallowed into the abyss of the Amazon River.
 Another time, I spent four sleepless nights camped out in sub-zero temperatures in the high, windswept, vast and desolate salt flats of southern Bolivia when our Jeep sunk into three feet of mud.
 Then, along the perilous winding roads that climb up into the Andes, on several occasions our car narrowly escaped head-on collisions with oncoming buses and trucks by veering to the edge of a sheer 12,000-foot drop.
 We even avoided an avalanche one time by mere minutes.

 or the longest time, I felt a restless need to distance myself from the trappings of the Western world, to shake off my material bonds to civilization, and to imagine what it felt like to not be in control of anything — to not know what the next day

-testament of the indomitable spirit that exists within us all — that remarkable, divine strength driven by faith that allows us to overcome seemingly insurmountable challenges.
+reminder of the indomitable spirit that exists within us all — that remarkable, divine strength driven by faith that allows us to overcome seemingly insurmountable challenges.

 In the focus upon the landscapes and its native peoples, my camera became an instrument to see into the shadows of the soul.
 Humanity in all its beauty, strength, weakness, shyness and exhibitionism is depicted through the eyes, the smiles, the emotions, gestures, costumes, and personalities of the people who allowed me into their lives, if even for a brief instant.
-Each image, each captured moment, is a celebration of the cultural and geographical diversity of our world, and of the parallels and connections that exist within the human race.
+Each image, each suspended moment, is a celebration of the cultural and geographical diversity of our world, and of the parallels and connections that exist within the human race.

 From the dark womb of the Amazon jungle to the lonely plateaus of the Himalayas, from the vast dunes of the Sahara Desert to the mean streets of Calcutta, despite the differences in climate, geography, language and beliefs, the thread of life is the same.
 I went to these places, unconsciously expecting their inhabitants to have the answers to all my questions, but I found no romantic savages or gurus with mystic powers or secrets.
 All I found were simple people with a distinctive culture living one day at a time like the rest of us.
 Every single one was fascinating and inspiring.
 Everyone had a story of love and heartbreak, of joy and tragedy, hope and despair.
 Everyone shared similar dreams and aspirations.
 And every one of them makes the world a richer place.